Home » Fall/Winter » Cinnamon Scones

 Can I add fruit or nuts to my cinnamon scones?

-Yes, if want to add fruit or nuts to cinnamon scones add them with each layer of cinnamon and gently press into the dough.
-Currants would make a great addition to these cinnamon scones.
+Yes, if you want to add fruit or nuts to cinnamon scones add them with each layer of cinnamon and gently press them into the dough.
+Currants would make a great addition to this cinnamon scone recipe.

 Subscribe